Neeli Jheel redevelopment to start within month; amphitheatre, bio-toilets, e-vehicles part of plan | Law-Order

 The redevelopment of the Neeli Jheel into an eco-tourism facility will also help the department keep a check on suspicious activities, the officials said.

-Bombay Natural History Society's (BNHS) Delhi head Sohail Madan said the Neeli Jheel is the primary source of drinking water for the wildlife in the sanctuary.
+Assistant Director at the Bombay Natural History Society (BNHS) Sohail Madan said the Neeli Jheel is the primary source of drinking water for the wildlife in the sanctuary.

 ''Leopards, jackals, nilgais, monkeys, and mongooses all depend on the Neeli Jheel for water.
 My concern is that the influx of people can have an adverse effect on the wildlife.
 The plan to redevelop the lake should not encroach upon the animal habitat,'' he said.